-A person who commits an assault and battery with the intent to cause grave bodily injury by use of strangulation against a domestic relation will be punished by a jail term of from 1-3 years and/or a fine up to $3000 for the first conviction.
+A person who commits an assault and battery with the intent to cause grave bodily injury by use of strangulation against a domestic relation will be punished by one to three years of incarceration, a fine of up to $3,000, or both for the first conviction.

-A shooting of a domestic relation is a felony under Oklahoma law, punishable by life in prison.
+Shooting a domestic relation is a felony under Oklahoma law, punishable by life in prison.

-Free Consultation With a Tulsa Criminal Defense Attorney
+Free Consultation with a Tulsa Criminal Defense Attorney

 Assault in Oklahoma may mean jail time.
 Many assault and battery charges carry long person sentences.
 If charged, it is important that you hire an experienced Tulsa criminal defense attorney.
 You need an experienced local criminal attorney familiar the Tulsa court system and local judiciary.
 Do not delay.
 Our initial consultation is free.

-Call the Wirth Law Office at (918) 879-1681 (or toll free at (888) Wirth-Law) or submit the question form at the top right of this page.
+Call Wirth Law Office – Tulsa at 918-879-1681 or toll free at 1-888-Wirth-Law (1-888-947-8452).
+You can also submit the question form at the top right of this page.

 We proudly provide clients with excellent criminal defense representation at affordable rates.